Learn About The Different Types of Automatic Litter Boxes

 The Scoopfree is a good example of this.
 It features a rake that pushes the clump into a waste receptacle.
 This device works with blue crystals which makes it easier for the rake to push and rake the clumps.
 Once the rake gets close to the compartment, it’ll open to receive the clumps.
 When the rake goes back into position the tray closes with the clumps inside.
 Here you see a video how the ScoopFree works:

-B) The rake sweeps and lifts the clumps to deposit them in a compartment located on the end of the box.
+2. The rake sweeps and lifts the clumps to dump them in a waste compartment

 An example of this type is the PetZone automatic litter box.
 When the rake gets close to the compartment it’ll lift the clumps to dump them into it.
 See a video how the Pet Zone automatic litter box works: